 As soon as the nature of the property use changes such as you move in or you put the property on the market to sell it you must notify us via your property manager and request a cancellation of cover.
 At which time we will refund you a pro rata premium.
 You have an obligation to notify us of any change including part of the property being used to carry out business or if you are doing extensive maintenance or renovations.
 The policy strictly only covers residential property that is for lease and managed by an agent anything else renders the cover void.

 The most common misconceptions that landlords and property managers make about landlord protection insurance is that it covers absolutely every imaginable event that may occur including covering standard maintenance expense, bringing the property back to a condition better than it was before a claim and paying for normal wear and tear.
 Paying the rent during a vacancy period between tenants which is due to market conditions is also as common an expectation as is covering rent loss that has started before insurance was purchased.
 Mis-understanding is not fraud and most people do not intentionally try to make false claims.
 Reading the documents we have sent to you will help you understand what is and what isn’t covered.
 All insurance companies take a firm stand against fraud as insurance fraud can push up premium costs to every consumer.
-National General Insurance Company who are a highly respected and extremely competent licensed independent claims service manage the claims process.
+Mills Mehr & Associates, Inc by phone (727) 669 0140, who are a highly respected and extremely competent licensed independent claims service manage the claims process.
 They have a responsibility to ensure all claims are thoroughly vetted while maintaining a high level of customer service and satisfaction.